Prepayments of income tax

 In subsequent years, the tax office determines the income tax prepayments for the current and following years when it issues the income tax assessment (the prepayments for this year, however, will generally be amended only if the income tax assessment is issued by 30 September).

 In general, these regulations also apply to all traders from EU Member States in Austria.

 As with the income tax assessment, appeals against the prepayment assessment can be submitted to the tax office supported by a declaration and justification for the requested amendments.

 Within one month of the issuing of an assessment

 Regardless of the above, a reduction in prepayments can be applied up to 30 September if it is anticipated that the income tax liability will be lower in the current year.
 This application must be appropriately supported.

-On the income tax assessment, the prepayments – like salary tax – are credited to the income tax calculated against the tax tariff.
+On the income tax assessment, the prepayments – like wage tax – are credited to the income tax calculated against the tax tariff.
 If the income tax prepayments prove to be too low, interest will be charged on corrective payments from 1 October of the following year (arrears interest).
 This can be avoided by remitting a payment corresponding to the value of the expected corrective payment.
 There is, however, an exemption limit of 50 Euro.
 Conversely, if the prepayments have been too high, credit balances will attract interest payable to the taxpayer from 1 October of the following year.